gloveboxes/altair_8800_docs/docs/40-deploy-with-docker/20-Start-cloud-connected-Altair.md

 ## Create an environment file

-1. Go to the *Altair8800* folder that you cloned to your computer.
 1. Using your text editor of your choice create a *altair.env* environment file.
-1. Add the following keys to the file:
+2. Add the following keys to the file:

     ```env
     ID_SCOPE=